kaianuar/mcp-server-guide/examples/typescript-minimal/README.md

 - Implementing a dynamic `greeting` resource (`mcp-resource://enhanced-typescript-server/greeting/{name}`).
 - Implementing an asynchronous `fetch-json` tool that retrieves JSON data from a URL.
 - Implementing a `summarize-text` prompt template.
+- Implementing a `creative_response` tool that generates a creative text response based on a prompt.
 - Server-side logging using `console.error`.
 - Running the server using the `StdioServerTransport`.